Language: EN

 Polymorphism with interfaces

-Another way to implement polymorphism in C# is through the use of interfaces.
-Interfaces define contracts that classes must implement, allowing you to work with different classes that implement the same interface in a uniform manner.
+Another way to implement polymorphism in C# is by using interfaces.
+Interfaces define contracts that classes must implement, allowing you to work with different classes that implement the same interface in a uniform way.

 public interface ISound